cyclehelmets.org

 Cycle helmets may produce benefit by reducing and spreading the forces that lead to direct injuries.
 However, they are not designed to mitigate rotational injuries, and research has not shown them to be effective in doing so.

-To the contrary, some doctors have expressed concern that cycle helmets might make some injuries worse by converting direct forces into rotational ones.
+To the contrary, some researchers have expressed concern that cycle helmets might make some injuries worse by converting direct forces into rotational ones.
 These injuries will normally form a very small proportion of the injuries suffered by cyclists, but they are likely to form a large proportion of the injuries with serious long-term consequences.
 In this way cycle helmets may be harmful in a crash, but this harm may not be detected by small-scale research studies.

 The active promotion of helmet use by cyclists is a fiercely controversial and often emotional subject, with views put forward with great conviction both for helmets and sceptical of their value (very few people argue against the voluntary use of cycle helmets per se).
 Controversy is particularly acute with regard to mandatory helmet laws.